Online Colleges in Alabama

 About Online Colleges in Alabama

 At Troy University, online students can choose from 95 fully online degree programs including certificate, undergraduate and graduate programs.

 Programs like these make it easier for adults to return to college while still balancing full-time jobs and family commitments.

 In Alabama, students may select a hybrid of online and on-campus classes, or instead enroll in a fully online degree program available through the Alabama Community College System (ACCS), or through public or private institutions around the state.

-According to the NES, at least 16% of Alabama undergraduate and graduate students are enrolled in exclusively online programs, while 18.6% are enrolled in a mixture of online and on-campus classes.
+According to the NCES, at least 22.2% of Alabama undergraduate and graduate students are enrolled in exclusively online programs, while 22.4% are enrolled in a mixture of online and on-campus classes.

 Scholarships and Financial Aid in Alabama

 The first step to securing financial assistance for any Alabama college is filling out the Free Application for Federal Student Aid (FAFSA).
 This will give you access to federal, state and even private funds.

 When filling out the FAFSA, you will enter financial information for yourself as well as your parents (unless you’re considered “Independent” according to these questions), which will help determine how much need-based aid is offered to you.